OleMissCSCI554/Band-Base/README.md

 ### Scheme

-* People can register an account on the BB website by providing first name, last name and email address.
+* People can register an account on the BandBase website by providing his first name, last name and email address.
-* A user can activate his account by clicking the link in the email sent by the BB website.
-This makes sure accounts are created by humans.
+* A user can activate his account by clicking the link in the email sent by the BandBase website.
+This makes sure the accounts are created by humans.
-* After the user activated his account, he will be redirected to the bio page (Slide 4).
+* After the user activates his account, he will be redirected to the biograph page (Slide 4).
-* The user can upload his photo and bio on the bio page.
+* The user can upload his photos, videos and biograph on the biograph page.
-* The user can check what instrument he plays on the bio page.
-* Another form (createBio.php) is used to record users’ information.
+* Another HTML form (in createBio.php) is used to upload the user information, video, audio and poster.
+This form includes at least:
+	Nick_Name,
+	DOB,
+	Email_Address,
+	Phone_Nmber,
+	Street_Address1,
+	Street_Address2,
+	City,
+	State,
+	Zip,
+	Videos,
+	Audio,
+	Pictures.

 ### More possible fields for the form of createBio.php

-* Location
+* music style
 * instruments played
 * skill level
 * gender